otterscan/otterscan/docs/custom-jsonrpc.md

 Returns:

-- `string` containing the hexadecimal-formatted error blob or simply a "0x" if the transaction was sucessfully executed.
+- `string` containing the hexadecimal-formatted error blob or simply a "0x" if the transaction was successfully executed.
 It is returns "0x" if it failed with no revert reason or out of gas, make sure to analyze this return value together with the transaction success/fail result.

 Example: get the revert reason of a random transaction spotted in the wild to Uniswap V3.